-In general, unless otherwise excluded, or where FDA does not expect submission of an application for approval because the IGA is in a nonfood-producing animal that is regulated by another Federal government agency or entity, as explained in GFI #187A,^{6, 7} IGAs in animals require premarket approval.
-However, based on FDA's understanding of the risks they pose and whether the risks are appropriately mitigated, on a case-by-case basis, we may decide to exercise enforcement discretion over approval requirements for the introduction or delivery for introduction into interstate commerce of an IGA in an animal, as described in GFI #187A.
+In general, IGAs in animals require premarket approval, unless otherwise excluded (21 U.S.C.
+321(g)(1); 321(v); 360b(a)).
+However, FDA does not expect submission of an application for approval where the IGA is in a nonfood-producing animal that is regulated by another Federal government agency or entity, as explained in GFI #187A.
+Furthermore, based on FDA's understanding of the risks they pose and whether the risks are appropriately mitigated, on a case-by-case basis, we may decide to exercise enforcement discretion over approval requirements for the introduction or delivery for introduction into interstate commerce of an IGA in an animal, as described in GFI #187A.
 This guidance document is intended to explain the approval process and requirements for IGAs in animals not subject to the enforcement discretion policies outlined in GFI #187A based on our risk-based approach and their risk profile.
-If you believe that your product8 may be eligible for enforcement discretion, you should refer to GFI #187A and contact the Center for Veterinary Medicine (CVM) to discuss whether enforcement discretion may be appropriate.
+If you believe that your product may be eligible for enforcement discretion, you should refer to GFI #187A and contact the Center for Veterinary Medicine (CVM) to discuss whether enforcement discretion may be appropriate.